Help Your Customers See the Value of Event Planning

 A strong value proposition builds trust in the customer and allows them to seal the deal with confidence.
 You can't ask someone to do business with me simply because you're an expert.
 You need to give your customers concrete reasons to trust you.

 Even if you’re progressing in your event planning training and you’ve built a portfolio and begun marketing yourself and building a network of dependable event-support vendors you can't leave this last step undone.
 A strong value proposition lets a customer know, without a doubt, that you are the best person to handle their event and can tackle things they can not.
-If you need examples of propositions that bring in business this article from ConversionXL.com explains the essentials of a winning value proposition.

 Spreading the Word